Blixibon/bodygrouped_hl2_characters/README.md

 * All Citizens (including both genders and all groups)
 	* Alternate torsos, legs, and hands are available as alternate bodygroups (e.g. blue rebels vs. green rebels)
+		* Note that, in order to maintain their original appearance, bodygroup arrangement is based on the original models and will be inconsistent between each citizen.
+The "congruent_group##" folders contain identical QCs which *do* follow a consistent bodygroup arrangement if this is needed.
 * All Combine Soldiers (including prison guards and elites)
 * Metrocops
 * Barney (both HL2 and EP1 variants)